 Two new approaches to breast reconstruction after mastectomy

 The goal of the research programme is to improve the two most promising techniques for a natural looking breast:

-Using Stem Cells to Improve Free Fat Transfer Breast Reconstruction
+Using Stem Cells in a Biological Implant to Improve Free Fat Transfer Breast Reconstruction

 Free fat transfer involves transplanting fat from the patient’s own body, usually the belly or thighs, and using this to create a natural looking and feeling breast.
 While this technique overcomes the problem of foreign body reaction and high infection rate associated with implants, it does have its own complications as up to 90% of transferred fat can be reabsorbed by the body.